'News and Events' page for

 information about the next Reunion.

-during the Second World War, old boys on leave or on embarkation leave
+World War, old boys on leave or on embarkation leave would visit St

-Christmas card and a letter with news of the recent happenings at St
+and received a Christmas card and a letter with news of the recent

-thus freeing the dormitories for use by any old boys and
+away on holiday, thus freeing the dormitories for use by any old boys

 reunions revolved around a Thanksgiving Day ceremony held always on